miguelsolorio/miguelsolorio.com/content/icons.md

 weight: 2
 ---

 As the lead designer, I created a cohesive iconography style that could be seamlessly applied across our various products and platforms.
-In addition to that, I actively engaged with the community, gathered feedback from our customers, and crafted custom builds for in-depth testing.

 {{< image src="intro.png" >}}